 Stocks of the company spiked sharply in the second quarter as a result of the company’s revenue exceeding Wall Street expectations.
 The company reported its progress in managing excess costs during the COVID-19 pandemic.
 Although analysts still consider the performance reasonable because it is far from the stellar numbers it usually produces.

 A large part of Amazon’s misfortunes can be attributed to macroeconomic conditions and the macroenvironment.
-Investors are shunning growth companies in favor of companies that have high-profit margins, consistent cash flow, and high dividends.
+Depending on investor type and investment strategy the market participants divide into two categories such as growth investors who look for companies with rapid growth potential and value investors who are looking for stable profit margins, consistent cash flow, and relatively high dividends.

 For stock traders, it is crucial to find entry points that have low risk and offer solid potential rewards.
 Amazon stock has a 25 out of 99 IBD composite rating, according to the IBD Stock Checkup tool.
 It is recommended that ratings be 90 or higher, according to technical analysts.